 - Tributary Bonds

-i.
-Click Next to proceed to the next form.
+- When finished, click Next to proceed to the next form.

-Here you’re expected to specify which type of tax(es) you’re obliged to pay.
+In this form you’re expected to specify which type of taxes you’re obliged to pay.
 Since you’re an individual Kenyan citizen, select the first option: Income Tax Resident.

 Click Next to proceed to the next form

-C. Source Income Details
+Step 4: Form C – Source Income Details

 - Employment Income